Raahul-G/Display-Damage-Detection/README.md

 - Reasons for not choosing:
   1. Only works when the screen is off.
   2. No reflections on the screen should be present.
-  3. Limitations of Canny algorithm.
+  3. Limitations of the Canny algorithm.
   4. Sensitivity to slight pixel differences.

-### Approach 2: CLIP Model - Zero Shot Image Classification
+### Approach 2: CLIP Model - Zero-Shot Image Classification

 The CLIP model by OpenAI is a promising option for image classification.